 ' Create and activate QRCode instance Set barcode = CreateObject("Bytescout.BarCode.QRCode") barcode.RegistrationName = "demo" barcode.RegistrationKey = "demo" ' Set high QR Code error correction level barcode.QROption_ErrorCorrectionLevel = 3 ' 3 = QRErrorCorrectionLevel.High ' Set barcode value barcode.Value = "1234567890 abcdefghijklmnopqrstuvwxyz 1234567890 abcdefghijklmnopqrstuvwxyz" ' Add decoration image and scale it to 15% of the barcode square barcode.AddDecorationImage ".\logo.png", 15 barcode.SaveImage "result.png" ' Open the output file in default app Set shell = CreateObject("WScript.Shell") shell.Run "result.png", 1, false Set shell = Nothing Set barcode = Nothing

 Let’s review important code snippets.
 Please note, If you want to code along you need to have ByteScout Barcode SDK ActiveX controls installed on your machine.
 More information about that is given in this article.

 Here we’re generating an object of ByteScout Barcode named barcode, and setting the registration key and name fields of that object.
 Please note, we’re using the demo key and name here which leaves a watermark on the final result image.
-In production, we should use the registration key and name received upon purchasing license for ByteScout Barcode SDK.
+In production, we should use the registration key and name received upon purchasing the license for ByteScout Barcode SDK.